-Based on predicted traffic increases nominated in the traffic study carried out by Arup Pty Ltd, an increase of 0.5 dBLAeq,1 hour is predicted for residences located along Barker Road.
-This increase is regarded as insignificant, and meets the criterion of a maximum increase of 2 dBLAeq,1 hour.
+Based on predicted traffic increases nominated in the traffic study carried out by Arup Pty Ltd, an increase of $0.1~dBL{Aeq,1~hour}$ is predicted for residences located along Barker Road.
+This increase meets the criterion of a maximum increase of $2~dBL{Aeq,1~hour}$ .
+It will be inaudible and imperceptible and is regarded as insignificant.

 No increases in existing traffic numbers, and consequently traffic noise levels, are expected for any other local roads around the campus.